purplecabbage/phonegap-plugins/Android/Analytics/README.md

 ## Adding the Plugin to your project ##

-Using this plugin requires [Android PhoneGap](http://github.com/phonegap/phonegap-android).
+Using this plugin requires [PhoneGap Cordova library for Android](http://phonegap.com/download) version 1.9 or above.

-1. To install the plugin, move www/analytics.js to your project's www folder and include a reference to it in your html file after phonegap.js.
+1. To install the plugin, move www/analytics.js to your project's www folder and include a reference to it in your html file after cordova.js.

-    &lt;script type="text/javascript" charset="utf-8" src="phonegap.js"&gt;&lt;/script&gt;<br/>
+    &lt;script type="text/javascript" charset="utf-8" src="cordova.js"&gt;&lt;/script&gt;<br/>
     &lt;script type="text/javascript" charset="utf-8" src="analytics.js"&gt;&lt;/script&gt;

 2. Create a directory within your project called "src/com/phonegap/plugins/analytics" and copy src/com/phonegap/plugins/analytics/GoogleAnalyticsTracker.java into it.

-3. Add the following activity to your AndroidManifest.xml file.
+3. Add the following activity to your AndroidManifest.xml file if it not already there.
 It should be added inside the &lt;application&gt; tag.

     &lt;activity android:name="com.phonegap.DroidGap" android:label="@string/app_name"&gt;<br/>
       &lt;intent-filter&gt;<br/>
       &lt;/intent-filter&gt;<br/>
     &lt;/activity&gt;

-4. Copy "lib/libGoogleAnalytics.jar" into the libs directory within your project.
+4. Download [GoogleAnalytics](https://developers.google.com/analytics/devguides/collection/android/resources) library (tested with 1.4.2) and copy "lib/libGoogleAnalytics.jar" into the libs directory within your project.
 You will also need to right click on this file in eclipse and add the jar to the build path.

-5. In your res/xml/plugins.xml file add the following line:
+5. In your res/xml/config.xml file add the following line:

 <plugin name="GoogleAnalyticsTracker" value="com.phonegap.plugins.analytics.GoogleAnalyticsTracker" />